raspberrypilearning/nix-bash-batch-operations-on-files/en/step_1.md

 #### Manipulating strings.

 That last command was a little pointless, but you can do much more with batch operations.
-For instance, what if you wanted to change name of each of the files, so instead of being called `0.txt` for instance, they get called `0.md`.
+For instance, what if you wanted to change the name of each of the files, so instead of being called `0.txt` for instance, they get called `0.md`.

 1. Try this command: